Jayasreev13/idem-candidate-task-jayasree/README.md

 Deliberation and Participation”).

-You are given **two CSV datasets**, one for English and one for French, built from wikipedia and vikidea texts with sentence-level annotations for complexity classification.
+You are given **two CSV datasets**, one for English and one for French, built from Wikipedia and Vikidia texts with sentence-level annotations for complexity classification.

 We are interested in: